mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

           - Name: XmlInjectionCheck
 ```

-To turn off the Json Hijacking Check you can remove these lines:
+To turn off the JSON Hijacking Check you can remove these lines:

 ```yaml
           - Name: JsonHijackingCheck